rehan606/Telegram-Bot-n8n/README.md

 ## ⭐ Contributions
 Pull requests are welcome!
-For feature requests or issues, feel free to open a GitHub issue.
+If you have any feature requests or issues, you can open a GitHub issue.